ElisabethHuhn/AndroidArchitectureExample3/README.md

     * remote data source (Retrofit)
 * Figure out objects eg DBDriver vs Driver
 * Go through the TODOs and decide whether to address them or not.
+* Fill out the sections of this README document